mattpolzin/swift-codecov-action/README.md

 Run this as a GitHub action in the same workflow job as your project's tests are run.

+Note that the flow below will only work if your project can be built & tested in a Linux environment because GitHub Actions cannot run Docker on Mac machines and this action runs in a Docker container.

 For example,
 ```yaml
 jobs: